Joseph M. McDade: The "McDade Amendment"

 For the codified text of this law see 28 U.S.C. § 530B (2000).
 To see the implementing regulations, see 28 C.F.R. § 77.2 (2006).

 The McDade Amendment principally applies to DOJ lawyers but is also applicable to attorneys from other federal government departments and agencies working with the DOJ.
 See Memorandum for Command Counsels, Office of Command Counsel Newsletter (U.S. Army Material Command, Office of the Command Counsel, Ft.
 Belvoir, Va.), Dec.
 1999, at 52–53.

+Indecent Exposure Charges

+On January 18, 2007, several years after leaving Congress, McDade was accused by at least three women of "masturbating on the beach and by the pool area of the hotel" at a Florida beach resort in Sanibel, Florida.
+McDade was charged with first degree misdemeanor of indecent exposure.

 Death

-McDade died on September 24, 2017 in Fairfax, Virginia.
+McDade died on September 24, 2017, in Fairfax, Virginia, five days before his 86th birthday.